chipsalliance/f4pga-examples/docs/customizing-makefiles.rst

-If you would like to use methods other than a Makefile to build and compile your designs (such as python or bash scripts) or if you would like to learn more about the various F4PGA commands used by the common Makefile to build and compile designs take a look at the :ref:`Understanding` page.
+If you would like to use methods other than a Makefile to build and compile your designs (such as python or bash scripts) or if you would like to learn more about the various F4PGA commands used by the common Makefile to build and compile designs take a look at the :doc:`F4PGA Documentation <f4pga:index>` page.

 Example
 -------